 ‘Dark Matters is the book I felt obliged to write,’ Hawthorne admits.
 ‘A conscience book that demanded airing.
 Stories like this need to be told.
 I have met survivors of the type of experience that my character Kate goes through.’[ii]

 The central thread of the novel follows the experience of Desi, who has inherited her aunt Kate’s house.
 There are no instructions about what to do with the older woman’s piles of papers and the boxes of writings.
 As the novel opens, Desi has only just become aware of the dense mystery that crouches there among the words, waiting for her to have time to unpack it.
-It is Desi’s fresh and unpolished voice that carries this strand of the story — as she confides directly to the reader what she’s discovered about her aunt from the mess of papers and diaries left to her.
+It is Desi’s fresh and unpolished voice that carries this strand of the story — as she confides directly to the reader what she’s discovered about her aunt from the mess of papers left to her.

 ‘One day I was having a big clean up and about to junk the lot.
 I sat down to read a few scraps of paper and was bowled over…’ (p.4)